parlaynu/sonos-over-vpn/README.md

 Once you can ssh into the server without being prompted for a password, you're ready to go.

-#### Create DHCP Reservation
+### Create DHCP Reservation for RaspberryPi Server

-I recommend creating a DHCP reservation for this server so it's IP address will never change.
-Once you have it built, you can find the MAC and IP addresses with this command:
+This is optional, but I recommend creating a DHCP reservation for this server so it's IP address will never change.
+This doesn't happen often, but it can and if it does, you will need to update configurations on your router.

+The first step is to find the the MAC and IP addresses of your server with this command:

     ifconfig eth0